fenneltheloon/lattice-optimization/notes/5 Min Research Talk.md

     width: 50%;
     right: 5%;
     top: 20%;
-    font-size: 0.88rem;
   }
 </style>

 ## Background

 - Lead-free semiconductor synthesized at University of Liverpool in 2021 has promising applications in photovoltaics: near-onset absorption coeff. of $1.0 \times 10^5\text{ cm}^{-1}$*, order of magnitude greater than $\text{Si**, CdTe***}$
-- Initial research focus on electronic and optical properties, structural model simulations done using VASP were not sufficient to determine minimal energy cell configurations (250 VASP calculations for 4 models).
+- Initial research focus on electronic and optical properties, did 250 VASP calculations for 4 configurations, we will be looking at order $10^5$ configs in first gen. of simulations
-- Our research expands on the simulation work that they began at much larger computational scale (order $10^5$ models in first of many generations)

 ![SEM](Cu2AgBiI6_SEM.png)